 - It can boost your immune system.
 A healthy lifestyle often means a healthy body.
 When we are health-conscious, we are more likely to choose foods that are better for us, take care of our bodies, and stay active.
 This not only keeps us well but also helps to boost our immune system.
 Try to exercise a little each day and eat lots of fruits and vegetables.
 It can also help to talk to your doctor about multivitamins!

 - Nutrition can have a positive impact.
 The more social we are, the more likely we will choose healthier meals or even host dinner parties for friends!
 Try a new, farm-to-table restaurant with a friend, research what new, healthy foods you can try, or host a brunch or dinner party with some delicious and healthy food selections.

 - You can expand on your passions and hobbies for longer.
-In order to live your life as long as possible, explore all there is to offer and enjoy everything the world has to give.
-Shake the dust off your old musical instrument, get your canvasses back out or get back into volunteering!
+To live your life as long as possible, explore all there is to offer, and enjoy everything the world has to give.
+Shake the dust off your old musical instrument, get your canvasses back out, or get back into volunteering!

 - Independence can be maintained better over time.
 The healthier you are, the less likely you’ll need someone to provide care for you before you are ready.
 Try to focus on your health as well as improving your physical and mental abilities so you can remain independent for as long as possible.

 - You may even live longer.
 While this may seem obvious, it’s important to note that the healthier you are, the less likely it is you’ll be plagued by chronic diseases, depression, harmful falls and so much more!
 Spend time each day connecting with others, getting active, and focusing on your health and wellness!